History of Nahuatl: 1556–1600

 That is when, in the year 1570, King Philip II decreed that Nahuatl should become the official language in New Spain to facilitate communication between the Spanish and the natives of the viceroyalty.
-In the decree, the monarch orders that "the said Indians should all learn the same language and that this be Mexicano, which could be learned more easily because it is a general language."
+In the decree, the monarch orders that "the said Indians should all learn the same language and that this be the Mexican language, which could be learned more easily because it is a general language."

-This was followed by the fact that, in 1578, the king ordered that no religious who did not speak Mexicano would have the authorization to take charge of missions or parishes.
+This was followed by the fact that, in 1578, the king ordered that no religious who did not speak Nahuatl would have the authorization to take charge of missions or parishes.
 Two years later, he issued the certificate that created the chairs of languages in the universities of America.
 Novohispanic music in Nahuatl also appears in this century, giving rise to compositions such as the motets In ilhuicac cihuapillé and Dios itlaçònantziné attributable to Hernando Franco and taken from the Codex Valdés.
 Another outstanding colonial song in Nahuatl is Teponazcuicatl.

 At that time, in the Kingdom of Guatemala, colonial Central American Nahuatl was formed, which, by ultracorrection, used "tl" where in Classical Nahuatl there was "t" and replaced the classical "tla" with "ta".
 For example, tetahtzin became tetlahtzin, titechnamiqui became tlitechnamiqui, and tlalli became talli.
 Also, there was a tendency to turn the "u" into "o".
 The Memorias en lengua náhuatl enviadas a Felipe II por indígenas del valle de Guatemala hacia 1572 are the most extensive attested examples of Central American Nahuatl.